Without You (Sami Yusuf album)

-Without You is the an album by British singer Sami Yusuf, released on 17 January 2009, following the release of his chart-topping albums Al-Muʽallim and My Ummah.
+Without You is an album by British singer Sami Yusuf, released on 17 January 2009, following the release of his chart-topping albums Al-Muʽallim and My Ummah.
+It was the last album Yusuf made with his record company, Awakening Music, after a controversy.

 Controversy

 Sami Yusuf claimed that this album was released without his prior "blessings nor consent".
 He stated: "I therefore wish to make it perfectly clear that an album comprised [sic] any such recordings could only be put on to the market against my wishes and without my approval."
 Yusuf subsequently stated on his website that the album was released without his knowledge or consent, and is a compilation of demos and sketches with a quality inferior to his standards.
 He has called for fans to boycott it.
 The contractual dispute lasting from 2008 to 2009 lead to Yusuf legally separating from Awakening Records, completely disowning this album, and claiming that Wherever You Are released with ETM International is his real third album.